 Gastech 2014 @ KINTEX, Seoul Korea: D4, a British creative agency, hired me to photograph the booth they designed for Herose at Gastech.
-This would mark my foray exhibition/trade-fair photography.
+This would mark my foray in to exhibition/trade-fair photography.

 Having just returned from photographing the Seoul Living Design exhibition at COEX, I look back at Gastech and realize it was quite a special inauguration.

 I wouldn’t hesitate to say Gastech is one of the most expensive, elaborate trade shows on the planet.
 Perhaps only arms dealers have exhibitions that are more bedazzling — booths shaped like scud missiles and indoor firing ranges to test out the latest laser weapons.
 Gastech is after all sponsored and attended by all the gas industry giants including Chevron, Shell and Exon.
 Major local companies included KOGAS, SK, Daewoo, Samsung and Hyundai.
-For all these players million dollar booths featuring open bars, baristas and caricature artists are just a drop in the bucket — or more literally, a drop OUT of the barrel.
+For all these players million dollar booths featuring open bars, baristas, and caricature artists are just a drop in the bucket — or more literally, a drop in a BARREL.

 I was to capture all of the design elements in addition to pleasant and engaging interactions between sales staff and visitors.
 I would also get a few pictures of Justin and Paul exploring Gastech and the world’s largest LNG pipe, a massive 197 inches in diameter!